 13 of 24

 After a couple of years, shrubs, perennials, and other ornamental grasses and plants filled in to create a lush landscape.
 "Once you get to the point where there is almost plant-to-plant coverage, weeding and maintenance go down to almost nothing," says Richard.
 "The density cuts down on light, which is what allows the weeds to grow and become a maintenance nightmare."Continue to 14 of 24 below.

 14 of 24

 With the new landscaping and irrigation, water use was cut down immediately, says Robert.
 "We have also really enjoyed the park-strip combination of plants and rocks and the maples as they've grown in."
 The Beckers chose maples for the park strip, along with a native tree that won't grow too large.
-"We really deferred plant selection to Rick and based on his initial input researched individual plants and worked on alternates if we didn't favor his initial selection."Continue to 15 of 24 below.
+"We really deferred plant selection to Rick.
+Based on his initial input, we researched individual plants and worked on alternatives if we didn't favor his initial selection."Continue to 15 of 24 below.

 15 of 24